israelias/synonym-search/README.md

 2. Directory follows Vercel documentation but moved to src folder, .

 3. _Document custom and serverSide props.
+4. The app utilizes Axios to manage responses from the API.
+The app's Search component is written to auto-cancel in the middle of typing so as to reduce the amount of requests to the API.
+The Search component is built from Material-UI input elements and uses State hooks elicit *side-effects* `onSearchTextChange`.
+5. The Results component is written to work specifically with the JSON response from the Thesaurus API.
+6. To note, on succinctly representing the API response:
+  - Each query has several head-words ("about" as preposition, as adverb...):
+    - Each headWord has several definitions ("about" as in to be, "about as in to...):
+      - Each headWord defined in a particular way has:
+        - A definition.
+        - A string that uses the word in a sentence ([see Display String](https://nextjs.org/docs/deployment))
+        - A list of Synonyms
+        - A list of Related words
+        - A list of Synonymous Phrases
+        - A list of Similar Words
+7. Each saved word instance retains properties of the Results family it is "taken" from -- such as the word's particular definition, label, root word -- to increment values of duplicates and group words by sense definitions while ensuring each instance, no matter identical at name value, is distinct if the definition and sense is different
+8. Counters Context ( and useReducer ) Text about `wordsHistoryDispatch`
+9. Theme Context ( and useMemo, useMediaQuery )Text about theme provider

 >*Note: All descriptions of atypical methods can be found within style blocks in style.css.*